Organizations, like organisms, have embedded mechanisms of survival, of growth and also of self-sabotage.

 These 3 areas, the inner wars, the hidden or not-that-hidden disengagement, and dysfunctional top leadership, are particularly toxic.
 The sad part is that they tend to come together like brothers and sisters in a dysfunctional family.

-If any of these sound familiar, any stop and think will be a great investment.
+If any of these sound familiar, to stop and think would be a great investment.

 PS.
 Don’t try to correlate success.
 Some successful organizations are dysfunctional.
 Some functional ones are not successful.
-The issue for the perhaps successful ones working with high self-sabotage levels is how more successful they could be.
+The issue for the perhaps successful ones working with high self-sabotaging levels is how more successful could they be.

 Your house is more than the sum of the number of bricks.
 Your organizational life is more than the sum of management activities and solutions.

 Contact my team at The Chalfont Project about creating smart organizational design and strategy or to find out more visit: Smart Organizational Design.

 We prefer the term ‘practising leadership’ to ‘developing’ to emphasise the real-life essence of leadership.
 Busy-ness has taken over and leadership is now a series of ‘how to’.
 Yet, there is hardly anything more precious in business than individual and collective leadership capabilities.

 Find out more about our leadership interventions and workshops

 The best organizational model is to have more than one under the same roof